angelo-martinovic/facade3d/README.md

 Finally, run the main script ```code/facade_run.m```.

 TODO: Facade splitting in 3D has not yet been integrated.
 A precalculated split file is provided in ```dataToy/pcl_split.mat```.
-A depth 3D feature needs to be integrated too.
-A precalculated depth file is provided in ```dataToy/pcl_depth.mat```.

 ### Creating 3D facade models